Charlesugwu/spotify-clone-1/readme.md

+  Corrections

-  after users register, will they be asked to confirm email address before logging in for the first time.
+  after users register, will they be asked to confirm email address before logging in for the first time?
     - could put a message page stating "please check email for account confirmation."
     - or
     - since register will automatically take user to login when complete, add message to login screen.
         - but will need to block them from signing in until email is confirmed.
-        - then also have email link take user back to login page.
+        - then also have email link take user back to login page. on reload, ALT text is showing.

 PHP AND JS